-SARS has recently communicated that if you earn less than R350,000 in a year, and fulfil a series of complicated criteria, you may not have to file a tax return in 2016.
+If you earn less than R500 000 in a year, and fulfill a series of complicated criteria, you may not have to file a tax return in 2022.

 However, we advise you to take GREAT CARE here, and understand your duties properly, because if you don't, you may suffer for it later on.

-Here are the top 5 reasons why not to skip filing your tax return this season:
+Here are the top 5 reasons why you should not skip filing your tax return this season:

 1. You miss out on your refund.

-If you wish to borrow money in the form of a mortgage for a home, or a long term loan of any kind in future, you will need a Tax Clearance Certificate.
+If you wish to borrow money in the form of a mortgage for a home, or a long term loan of any kind in future, you may need a Tax Compliance Certificate.
 This can only be obtained if all your returns are up to date and filed appropriately.

 3. SARS might change their mind.

-If you normally submit, but this year you don't, SARS may administer administrative penalties later on down the line for not being compliant, and no one wants that!
+If you normally submit, but this year you don't, SARS could administer administrative penalties later on down the line for not being compliant, and no one wants that!

 4. You can't access your retirement fund.